American robin

 The American robin (Turdus migratorius) is a migratory bird of the true thrush genus and Turdidae, the wider thrush family.
 It is named after the European robin because of its reddish-orange breast, though the two species are not closely related, with the European robin belonging to the Old World flycatcher family.
-The American robin is widely distributed throughout North America, wintering from southern Canada to central Mexico and along the Pacific Coast.
-It is the state bird of Connecticut, Michigan, and Wisconsin.
+The American robin is widely distributed throughout North America, wintering from southern Canada to central Mexico and along the Pacific coast.